zinic/crawl/core.md

 This roll may be modified from several sources including: magic, equipment and other aspects.

-Character aspects may be used at the cost of 1 action point unless otherwise stated by the aspect.
-Certain aspects may have waive the cost or require far more than 1 action point to utilize.
+Character aspects may be used at the cost of 1 action point.
+Certain aspects may require more than 1 action point to invoke but this depends on the aspect.

 ### Check Difficulty